huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

-**E-Commerce as a Driver of Gender Equity: Labor Supply and Household Outcomes in Rural China.** with Zengdong Cao and Hantao Wu.
-Revision Requested at ***Journal of Human Resources***.
+**The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan and Hong Zou.
+Revision Requested at ***Journal of Population Economics***.

 **Public Health, Human Capital, and Economic Growth: The Lasting Effects of Disease Control in China.** with Fan He, Yinghao Pan, Jiao Wang.
 Revision Requested at ***The Review of Economics and Statistics***.

 **Migration Incentives and Elderly Health: Evidence from the Hukou Reforms in China.** with Haotian Zhang, Wei Zheng.
 Revision Requested at ***Journal of Development Economics***.

 **When Fewer Children Mean Shorter Lives: Fertility Policy and Elderly Well-Being in China.** with Xiaoyan Lei, Shuang Qiu.
 Revision Requested at ***Journal of Health Economics***.

-**The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
-Revision Requested at ***Journal of Population Economics***.

 **Property Rights for the Aging Population: Labor and Welfare Responses to Land Reform in China.** with Xiaoyan Lei, Shuang Qiu, Yuqi Ta.
 Revision Requested at ***Journal of Labor Economics***.